ChewingPencils/drafts_to_gist/ReadMe.md

 ### Step 1: Create GitHub OAuth token

-Since this script is ment to be run on an iOS app, a GitHub OAuth token must be created prior to use.
+Since this script runs on an iOS app, a GitHub OAuth token must be created prior to use.
 It's easy to create a token using curl from the terminal.
 Make sure to **add your GitHub username** to the following command:

     curl https://api.github.com/authorizations \
     --user "YOUR_GITHUB_USERNAME" \
-    --data '{"scopes":["gist"],"note":"Demo"}'
+    --data '{"scopes":["gist"],"note":"Drafts"}'

 ### Edit DraftsGist.py
 The response will contain a line: `"token" : foo` where foo is the token string.